What do we mean by "literature,"

 of the Bible story, however, the song still lies before

-us as it was handed down to the sixth century.
+us.
+Judges v retains what was handed down to the sixth century.

 We can lay the two